Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 With so much to gain, your website should be working for you, not against.
 The stakes are too high to risk losing business due to weak website design or poor user experience.
 So don’t leave it to chance.

-Your homepage should not only identify and introduce your business; it should also include a clearly articulated call to action.
+Your homepage should not only identify and introduce your business; it should also include a articulated call to action.

 By placing your CTA on your homepage you remove the friction of having to search for or navigate to another page.
 This makes it very easy for motivated customers to accomplish what they’ve come to your site to do.